 What causes bulging fontanelle?
 4 possible conditions

-It is important for new parents to understand what a fontanelle should look and feel like.
-According to the National Institutes of Health (NIH), a baby’s soft spot should feel relatively firm.
-It should curve inward but only very slightly (NIH , 2011).
+It’s important for new parents to understand what a fontanel looks and feels like.
+A baby’s soft spot should feel relatively soft and curve inward very slightly.

-Changes in texture or appearance can at times be a sign of serious health issues.
-One problem parents should watch for is a soft spot that is curved outward.
-This is also known as a bulging fontanelle.
-It is a sign of brain swelling or fluid buildup on the brain.
-These can cause the pressure inside the skull to rise.
-The result may be damage to the baby’s developing brain.
+Changes in texture or appearance can be a sign of serious health issues.
+Parents should watch for soft spots that are curved outward on their baby’s head and feel firm.
+This is known as a bulging fontanel and may be a sign of brain swelling or fluid buildup in the brain.
+These can cause pressure inside the skull to rise and may result in damage to the baby’s developing brain.

-A bulging fontanelle is an emergency.
-If your child is experiencing this symptom, seek medical attention right away.
+A bulging fontanel is an emergency.
+If your child is experiencing this symptom, seek medical attention immediately.

-Some of the most common causes of a bulging fontanelle are:
+Some of the most common causes of a bulging fontanel are:

-- encephalitis–brain inflammation caused by a viral or bacterial infection
+- encephalitis, which is a brain inflammation caused by a viral or bacterial infection

-- hydrocephalus–excess brain fluid that is present at birth or occurs from injury or infection
+- hydrocephalus, which is excess brain fluid that’s present at birth or occurs from injury or infection

-- meningitis–inflammation of brain and spinal cord tissue that results from a viral or bacterial infection
+- meningitis, which is inflammation of the brain and spinal cord tissue that results from a viral or bacterial infection

-- hypoxic-ischemic encephalopathy–brain swelling and damage that occurs when a baby’s brain is deprived of oxygen for a long period of time
+- hypoxic-ischemic encephalopathy, which is brain swelling and damage that occurs when your baby’s brain is deprived of oxygen for a long period

 - head trauma

-- Lyme disease–a bacterial infection you get from being bitten by an infected tick
+- Lyme disease, which is a bacterial infection you get from an infected tick

-- Addison’s disease–your adrenal glands do not make enough hormones for your body to function properly
+- Addison’s disease, which is a condition in which your adrenal glands don’t make enough hormones for your body to function properly

-- congestive heart failure–blood and fluid build up in parts of your body because your heart cannot not pump enough blood
+- congestive heart failure, which occurs when blood and fluid buildup in parts of your body because your heart can’t pump enough blood

-- electrolyte disturbance–your blood’s levels of certain chemicals, such as sodium and potassium, are out of balance
+- an electrolyte disturbance, which is when your blood’s levels of certain chemicals, such as sodium and potassium, are out of balance

-- hyperthyroidism–your thyroid makes more hormones than you need
+- hyperthyroidism, which is when your thyroid makes more hormones than you need

-- maple syrup urine disease–your body can’t properly break down proteins
+- maple syrup urine disease, which occurs when your body can’t properly break down proteins

-To determine whether an infant actually has a bulging fontanelle, try to calm him or her down.
-Position the infant so that his or her head is in an upright position.
-If you succeed in doing this and one or more of the soft spots still appears to be bulging, seek medical attention immediately.
+To determine whether your infant actually has a bulging fontanel, first try to calm them down, and then position them so their head is upright.
+If you succeed in doing this and the soft spot still appears to be bulging, seek medical attention for your child immediately.

-Do not wait to make a doctor’s appointment; go to the nearest emergency room.
-This is especially crucial if the baby has a fever or seems extremely sleepy.
+Don’t wait to make a doctor’s appointment, go to the nearest emergency room.
+This is especially crucial if your baby has a fever or seems extremely sleepy.

-Because there can be many explanations for this symptom, the doctor will collect as much information as possible about the child’s condition.
+Because there can be many explanations for these symptoms, your doctor will collect as much information as possible about your child’s condition.

-The doctor will perform a physical examination of the infant.
-He or she will also likely ask:
+Your doctor will perform a physical examination of your infant and will likely ask:

 - whether the bulge is constant or appears normal at times